-All-employees of the School-must submit written-proof-from a physician of a risk assessment-for tuberculosis (TB) within the last sixty (60) days.
-If TB risk-factors are identified, a physician must conduct an examination to determine whether the employee is free of infectious TB.
+All-employees of the School must submit written proof from a physician of a risk assessment for tuberculosis (TB) within the last sixty (60) days.
+If TB risk factors are identified, a physician must conduct an examination to determine whether the employee is free of infectious TB.
 The examination for TB consists of an approved TB test, which, if positive, will be followed by an x-ray of the lungs, or in the absence of skin testing, an x-ray of the lungs.
-All employees will be required to undergo TB risk assessment-and, if risk factors are found, the examination as necessary.
+All employees will be required to undergo TB risk assessment and, if risk factors are found, the examination at least once every four (4) years.
+Volunteers may be required to undergo a TB examination as necessary.
 The TB risk assessment and, if indicated, the examination, is a condition of initial employment with the School and the costs for such will be borne by the applicant.

 Documentation of employee and volunteer compliance with TB risk assessments and examinations will be kept on file in the office.
-This requirement also includes contract food handlers, substitute teachers, and student teachers serving under the supervision of an educator.-Any entity providing student services to the School will be contractually required to ensure that all contract workers have had TB testing that shows them to be free of active TB prior to providing services to or around School students.
+This requirement also includes contract food handlers, substitute teachers, and student teachers serving under the supervision of an educator.
+Any entity providing student services to the School will be contractually required to ensure that all contract workers have had TB testing that shows them to be free of active TB prior to providing services to or around School students.